Avariya/dto-mapper-bundle/docs/03-annotation-strategy.md

 # Strategy annotations

-Use strategy declaration to describe how **Mapper** should fetch value from source to mapped property.
+Use strategy declaration to describe how **Mapper** should fetch value from *source* to mapped property.

+**source** (optional) - Register strategy only to specific source object.
+default: Applies this strategy to all provided source objects.

 Example:
 ```php